MicrosoftDocs/architecture-center/docs/solution-ideas/articles/azure-databricks-data-science-machine-learning-content.md

      - Interactive scoring in mobile and web applications
      - Testing

-1. The solution can also deploy models to other services, such as Azure Machine Learning and Azure Kubernetes Service.
+1. The solution can also deploy models to other services, such as Machine Learning and AKS.

 ### Components

 - [Azure Databricks][Azure Databricks] is a data analytics platform.
 Its fully managed Spark clusters run data science workloads.
 Azure Databricks also uses pre-installed, optimized libraries to build and train machine learning models.
 MLflow integration with Azure Databricks provides a way to track experiments, store models in repositories, and make models available to other services.
 Azure Databricks offers scalability:

   - Single-node compute clusters handle small data sets and single-model runs.
-  - For large data sets, multi-node compute or graphics processing unit (GPU) clusters are available.
+  - For large data sets, multi-node compute clusters or graphics processing unit (GPU) clusters are available.
 These clusters use libraries and frameworks like HorovodRunner and Hyperopt for parallel-model runs.

 - [Data Lake Storage][Data Lake Storage] is a scalable and secure data lake for high-performance analytics workloads.
-This service can manage multiple petabytes of information while sustaining hundreds of gigabits of throughput.
-The data may be structured, semi-structured, or unstructured.
+This service manages multiple petabytes of information while sustaining hundreds of gigabits of throughput.
+The data can be structured, semi-structured, or unstructured.
 It typically comes from multiple, heterogeneous sources like logs, files, and media.
-And it may be static, from batches, or streaming.
+And it can be static, from batches, or streaming.

 - [Delta Lake][Delta Lake] is a storage layer that uses an open file format.
 This layer runs on top of cloud storage such as Data Lake Storage.
-Delta Lake supports data versioning and rollback.
-This platform also supports atomicity, consistency, isolation, and durability (ACID) transactions for reliability.
 Delta Lake is optimized for transforming and cleansing batch and streaming data.
+This platform supports these features and functionality:

+  - Data versioning and rollback.
+  - Atomicity, consistency, isolation, and durability (ACID) transactions for reliability.
-Delta Lake format provides a consistent standard for data preparation, model training, and model serving.
-For instance, its time travel features provide consistent snapshots of source data.
-Data scientists can train models on those snapshots instead of creating separate copies.
+  - A consistent standard for data preparation, model training, and model serving.
+  - Time travel for consistent snapshots of source data.
+Data scientists can train models on the snapshots instead of creating separate copies.

 - [MLflow][MLflow] is an open-source platform for the machine learning life cycle.
 Its components monitor machine learning models during training and running.
 Stored information includes code, data, config, and results.
 MLflow also stores models and loads them in production.
-Because MLflow uses open frameworks, a variety of services, applications, frameworks, and tools can consume the models.
+Because MLflow uses open frameworks, various services, applications, frameworks, and tools can consume the models.

 - [Machine Learning][Machine Learning] is a cloud-based environment that helps you build, deploy, and manage predictive analytics solutions.
 With these models, you can forecast behavior, outcomes, and trends.